 Click on the link and scroll down the page.
-There, you’ll find ingredients, allergen, nutritional information and product warnings.
+There, you’ll find ingredients, allergens, nutritional information and product warnings.
 Plus a big disclaimer and a selection of Also Viewed / Also Bought products.

 And that’s about it.

-If we look at the same pack available in Coles, the first thing that jumps out is the difference in price.
-There’s a whopping $14.60 saving as the product is on special at the time we went on site.
+If we look at the same pack in Coles, the first thing which jumps out is the price difference.
+There’s a whopping $14.60 saving as the product was on special when we visited the site.

-But get over that, what you’ll find is a single solitary image of the box with a can.
+But get over that, and what you find is a solitary image of the box with a can.

-You’ll find pretty much the same product description that you find on the Woolworths site.
+You’ll find pretty much the same product information as the Woolworths site.
 (This is because they most likely pull from the same product information system in the background).

 And there’s a little bit of nutritional information and again another disclaimer.
-(We would say retailers seem to like disclaimers, but we know it’s actually because they are scared of complaints and legal actions.
-They find themselves forced to put these disclaimers in to protect themselves).
+(It seems like retailers like disclaimers, but it’s actually because they’re scared of complaints and legal actions.
+They’re forced to put these disclaimers in to protect themselves).

 But that’s pretty much all you get out of Coles.

-And then finally, let’s look at Coke on Amazon Australia site.
+And then finally, let’s look at Coke on Amazon Australia.

-Here we get six images, including a quality image of the nutritional label and three more lifestyle looking shots.
+Here we get 6 images, including a quality image of the nutritional label and 3 more lifestyle-looking shots.
+Pretty nice visually.

 But what’s this?

-On that same page, if you scroll down, you’ll also find more product details, frequently bought and viewed items, another disclaimer (!), but also images and a video from Coca-Cola, a Q and A section, more details on the reviews, plus a whole load of links back to our Amazon browsing history.
+On that same page, you also find more product details, frequently bought and viewed items, another disclaimer (!), more images and a video, a Q and A section, more details on the reviews, plus a load of links back to our Amazon browsing history.

 What e-Commerce learning do you take from this?